2016 Scholar – Lauren Little

 2017 Scholar – Stacie Fugate

-Stacie is a 2017 graduate of Hazard High School and is currently in her second year at the University of Kentucky.
+Stacie is a 2017 graduate of Hazard High School and is currently enrolled at the University of Kentucky.
 Stacie comes to us with a long list of impressive achievements and community service.
 She has been a member of the soccer team, academic team, and speech team.
 She has also served on the Appalachia Renaissance Initiative’s Student Senate, working regionally to add young voices to current economic revitalization initiatives.

 “Winning this scholarship is nothing short of a wonderful opportunity to say the least.
 I’m forever grateful for several things, but I’m especially thankful that there is a group of people who want to give back to our community and invest in our future.
 I plan to use the scholarship to grow as a student and individual so that I can return to Appalachia and pay it forward.
 I’m beyond proud of where I come from and this opportunity will allow me to prove that.”